-Designed to provide an understanding for staff and managers how to maintain a healthy mindset alongside the stresses of work.
+Created for all staff to help make your workplace healthier and more productive.
+Learners receive an understanding of managers how to maintain a healthy mindset alongside the stresses of work.
+Certificate emailed on completion.

 DURATION | 45 minutes